 - Jon Adamec (Enterprise/Mid-Market Account Executive)

 Want to learn more about the reality of working with our SMB Account Executive team?
-Hear it first-hand from Matt and Steven.
+Hear it first-hand from Tom, Josh, Jennie, Matt and Ashley.

 What is the relationship between SDRs and AEs at Yotpo?

 Collaborative.
 The success of an AE is largely dependent on the SDR -- and vice versa.
 The synergy between both teams is very important.
 We're constantly finding ways to get better as we continue to scale our sales organization.
 The fact that we also have 2 SDRs to 1 AE is a huge plus!

 What is the trajectory for growth in regards to top performing AE’s?

 If you have a great attitude and are consistent, there will be opportunities to advance your career at Yotpo.
 This could involve managing a team, moving departments within the company, or taking on larger quota in the sales department.
 The sky is the limit!

 - Matt Ryan (Senior Director of Sales, US)